 - The final (official) profit and loss statement from your accountant

 Normally, AusIndustry is fairly prompt in supplying the registration number, so the ‘gate’ is usually obtaining the final P&L.

 TechAbstract will work with your accountant in the preparation of the R&D Tax Schedule.
 This may involve TechAbstract clarifying expenses relating to the claimed R&D activities with your accountant.

 Once TechAbstract has completed the R&D Tax Schedule, we will submit it to the Australian Taxation Office.
 Once the ATO has processed the R&D Tax Schedule (approximately 30 days), we will forward that to you and your accountant,

 Note that the R&D Tax Schedule must be completed before your accountant can lodge your company tax return, so leave enough time for this.

 AusIndustry and ATO reviews

 The R&D Tax Incentive is a self-assessment program, so AusIndustry and the ATO may not check the application at the time of submission, but if AusIndustry or the ATO do have queries, we will help manage your response.

-Similarly, if AusIndustry or the ATO do review your application at a later date, we will help formulate a response to that review.
+Similarly, if AusIndustry or the ATO review your application later, we will help formulate a response to that review.